isomerpages/nlb-discovereads/_diy-resources/storytime/early-read-storytime.md

 | Tampines Regional Library | Programme Zone | 1st Sunday of the month | 12-12.30pm |
 | Woodlands Regional Library | Everest Room | 2nd and 4th Friday of the month | 6.30-7pm |

+#### Storytelling Videos
+If you want more storytelling, you can watch our Storytime videos [here](https://childrenandteens.nlb.gov.sg/diy-resources/storytime/storytime-main)!